plforacle/heatwave-turbo/introduction/introduction.md

 MySQL HeatWave eliminates the need for complex ETL operations to move data out of MySQL to run analytics or machine learning.
 Existing MySQL applications can run on MySQL HeatWave without any change and get orders of magnitude better query performance with the built-in query accelerator.
 With MySQL HeatWave, organizations can also run analytics on hundreds of terabytes of data in object store in a variety of file formats like CSV, Parquet, export files from Aurora or Redshift, without requiring data to be stored inside MySQL.

-In this workshop, you will learn how to create a MySQL HeatWave Cluster, connect to the cluster using MySQL Shell, run queries on HeatWave, run Analytics workloads in Oracle Cloud, and create a LAMP application.
+In this workshop, you will learn how to create a MySQL HeatWave Cluster, connect to the cluster using MySQL Shell, run queries on HeatWave, run Analytics workloads in Oracle Cloud, Use Oracle Analytics Cloud and Lakehouse, Machine Learning, and create a LAMP application.

 Overall this workshop will show you how easy it is to create and manage MySQL HeatWave and how MySQL HeatWave enables you to make informed business-critical decisions with real-time insights.